-When I open a signed PDF, Adobe Acrobat Reader shows an error message “At least one signature requires validating” or “At least one signature has problem”, visible in the signature panel and signature stamps (if any).
-It means that the Certification Authority that issued the certificate (eg FNMT Camerfirma, Firmaprofesional, AVANSI …) is not a trusted issuer for Adobe Reader
+When opening a signed PDF, Adobe Reader prompts “At least one signature requires validating” or “at least one signature has problems” in the signature panel and in the signature stamps (if any).
+This means that Adobe does not trust the Certificate Authority that issued the certificate, eg., FNMT Camerfirma, Firmaprofesional, AVANSI, etc)

-To fix it, configure Adobe Reader to trust the certificate issuer.
-Press the right button on the signature with problems, and select “Show Signature Properties.“
+To solve this, configure Adobe Reader to trust the certificate issuer.
+Right-click on the signature which is causing problems and select “Show signature properties”.

-Then, the Certificate Viewer is opened .
-On the left you can see the certificate issuer (in this case AVANSI) and details of the certificate.
+Next, the Certificate Viewer opens.
+We see the certificate issuer (in this case Avansi) and the certificate details.

 Adobe Acrobat may show a warning message after clicking the button above.
-We proceed to click “OK”.
+Click “OK”.

 The import contact settings window will be open.
-By default, on “Trust” , the option “Use this certificate as a trusted root” is selected, (in other versions, the message may be different).
-Keep this option selected (or select it if not) and click OK on the window that come out.
+By default, the option “Use this certificate as a trusted root” is selected in the Trust tab.
+Keep this option selected and click OK in the following windows.

 Go back to the Signature Properties window.
-Below there is a button that says “Validate Signature”.
-Press it.
+Press “Validate Signature”.

 Perfect!
 Adobe Reader already confirms that the signature is valid as it already recognizes all certificates from the trusted issuer.
 Please do this operation with all Certificate Authorities